Your pitcher was "cleared to throw"… so why does it still not feel right?

 No guessing.
 No dramatic swings.
 No all-or-nothing decisions.

-Most parents use the framework in three simple ways.
+Most parents come back to it in three ways.

 1. A Weekly Check-In (Not Daily Micromanagement)